tensorflow/tensorflow/tensorflow/docs_src/about/roadmap.md

 ### Improve non-Python language support

-* Improve C++ API for graph construction and gradients
-* Java language support
-* Go language support
+* Support for adding gradient computation for graphs constructed in other languages (C++, Java, Go etc.)

 ### Making TensorFlow easier to use
 * High-level APIs